Ageing: Healthy ageing

+Intrinsic capacity

+Intrinsic capacity is a construct encompassing people's physical and mental abilities which can be drawn upon during ageing.
+Intrinsic capacity comprises the domains of: cognition, locomotion, vitality/nutrition, psychological and sensory (visual and hearing).

+A recent study found four "profiles" or "statuses" of intrinsic capacity among older adults, namely high IC (43% at baseline), low deterioration with impaired locomotion (17%), high deterioration without cognitive impairment (22%) and high deterioration with cognitive impairment (18%).
+Over half of the study sample remained in the same status at baseline and follow-up (61%).
+Around one-fourth of participants transitioned from the high IC to the low deterioration status, and only 3% of the participants improved their status.
+Interestingly, the probability of improvement was observed in the status of high deterioration.
+Participants in the latent statuses of low and high levels of deterioration had a significantly higher risk of frailty, disability and dementia than their high IC counterparts.

+Superaging

 Successful ageing

 The concept of successful ageing can be traced back to the 1950s and was popularized in the 1980s.
 Traditional definitions of successful ageing have emphasized absence of physical and cognitive disabilities.
 In their 1987 article, Rowe and Kahn characterized successful ageing as involving three components: a) freedom from disease and disability, b) high cognitive and physical functioning, and c) social and productive engagement.
-The study cited previous was also done back in 1987 and therefore, these factors associated with successful aging have probably been changed.
-With the current knowledge, scientists started to focus on learning about the effect spirituality in successful aging.
-There are some differences in cultures which of these components are the most important.
-Most often across cultures social engagement was the most highly rated but depending on the culture the definition of successful ageing changes.
+The study cited previous was also done back in 1987 and therefore, these factors associated with successful ageing have probably been changed.
+With the current knowledge, scientists started to focus on learning about the effect of spirituality in successful ageing.
+There are some differences in cultures as to which of these components are the most important.
+Most often across cultures, social engagement was the most highly rated but depending on the culture the definition of successful ageing changes.

-Cultural references

-The ancient Greek dramatist Euripides (5th century BC) describes the multiple-headed mythological monster Hydra as having a regenerative capacity which makes it immortal, which is the historical background to the name of the biological genus Hydra.
-The Book of Job (c.
-6th century BC) describes human lifespan as inherently limited and makes a comparison with the innate immortality that a felled tree may have when undergoing vegetative regeneration.
+Education and ageing

+Education is considered an important factor in living a long, healthy, and fulfilling life.
+Research shows that people who spend more years in school often live longer, enjoy better health, and maintain sharper cognitive abilities as they age.
+Education provides access to more resources, encourages healthy habits, and helps individuals make informed decisions about diet, exercise, and medical care, all of which contribute to improved well-being in later life.

+Cognitive scientists also suggest that education strengthens the mind.
+While some abilities, such as solving unfamiliar problems, may decline with age, other skills—like applying accumulated knowledge and experience—can remain stable or even improve.